ocfl-archive/gocfl/pkg/extension/storageroot/NNNN-flat-direct-clean-storage-layout.md

 ### Definition of terms
 * **`maxFilenameLen`/`maxPathnameLen`:**
   Several filesystems (e.g. Ext2/3/4) have byte restrictions on filename length.
   When using UTF16 (i.e. NTFS) or UTF32 characters in the filesystem, the byte length is double or quad of the character length.
-Using UTF8 characters in filesystems, byte length can only be determined by checking each string for maximum.
+  For filesystems which are using UTF8 character sets, the length of a name in bytes can be calculated only by building the UTF8 string and count the byte length afterwards.

   **Hint:** UTF8 has always less or equal bytes than UTF32 which means, that assuming UTF32 instead of UTF8 for length calculation is safe, but would give you only 63 characters on 255 byte restrictions.

 ## Procedure